-Evaluation of segregating guava (Psidium guajava L.) progenies for their pomological and biochemical parameters using multivariate analysis
+Evaluation of segregating guava (Psidium guajava) progenies for their pomological and biochemical parameters

 Keywords:

-Full-sib progenies, Antioxidants, Seediness, Pulp-to-seed weight, Pearson’s correlation, Cluster plotAbstract
+Antioxidants, Cluster plot, Full-sib progenies, Pulp-to-seed weight, Pearson’s correlation, SeedinessAbstract

-The perennial guava tree characterized by a heterozygous genetic constitution, has been exploited for commercial cultivation of novel recombinants (through vegetative multiplication) obtained via traditional breeding.
-In this study, 19 guava genotypes, including parental lines and hybrids, were evaluated for physical and biochemical parameters to explore the potential of hybridization.
-The physical pomological parameters like fruit weight, pulp weight, seed hardness, seed weight per fruit and pulp-to-seed weight ratio, and biochemical parameters like titratable acidity, total phenolics, total flavonoids, total antioxidant and total carotenoids had >20% of the coefficient variations in selected guava genotypes.
-The hybrid GH-2017-8B (W) had a maximum fruit diameter (6.88 cm), fruit weight (175.67 g) and pulp weight (172.08 g) while hybrid GH-2017-4F had significantly higher total titratable acidity (0.62%) and ascorbic acid content (285.03 mg/100 g pulp).
-The hybrid GH-2017-2C reported a minimum number of seeds/ fruit (222.33), seed weight/fruit (2.41 g) and maximum pulp: seed weight ratio (64.66) and higher total phenolic content (194.97 mg/100 g GAE FW).
-The hybrid GH-2017-6C was found superior with respect to total flavonoids (92.53 mg/100 g FW).
-In contrast, hybrid GH-2017-1F had higher total soluble solids (12.54 oBrix), total carotenoids (0.54 mg/100 g FW) and total sugars (9.09%) content.
-The fruit shape varied from roundish to ovate, the pulp color from red to yellow and yellow-white, while the peel color varied from yellow-green to pink.
-Hence, the hybrids GH-2017-4F, GH-2017-2C, GH-2017-6C and GH-2017-1F were found superior to the selected guava genotypes.
+The perennial guava (Psidium guajava L.) tree, characterized by a heterozygous genetic constitution, has been exploited for commercial cultivation of novel recombinants (through vegetative multiplication) obtained via traditional breeding.
+The current study was carried out during 2021–2022 at ICAR-Indian Agricultural Research Institute, New Delhi to evaluate19 guava genotypes, including parental lines and hybrids, for various physical and biochemical parameters in order to explore the potential of hybridization.
+The fruit morphological parameters, such as fruit weight, pulp weight, seed hardness, seed weight/fruit, and pulp-to-seed weight ratio, as well as biochemical parameters like titratable acidity, total phenolics, total flavonoids, total antioxidant capacity, and total carotenoids, exhibited coefficient variations greater than 20% in selected guava genotypes.
+The hybrid GH-2017-8B (W) had a maximum fruit diameter (6.88 cm), fruit weight (175.67 g) and pulp weight (172.08 g), while hybrid GH-2017-4F had significantly higher titratable acidity (0.62%) and ascorbic acid content (285.03 mg/100 g pulp).
+The hybrid GH-2017-2C had a minimum number of seeds/fruit (222.33), seed weight/fruit (2.41 g) and maximum pulp: seed weight ratio (64.66) and higher total phenolic content (194.97 mg/100 g Gallic Acid Equivalent Fresh weight).
+The hybrid GH-2017-6C was found superior for total flavonoids (92.53 mg/100 g FW).
+In contrast, hybrid GH-2017-1F had higher total soluble solids (12.54oBrix), total carotenoids (0.54 mg/100 g FW) and total sugars (9.09%) content.
+The fruit shape varied from roundish to ovate, the pulp colour from red to yellow and yellow-white, while the peel colour varied from yellow-green to pink.
+Hence, the hybrids GH-2017-4F, GH-2017-2C, GH-2017-6C, and GH-2017-1F were found to be superior to the selected guava genotypes.

 Downloads